Skip to navigation Skip to content

 If the parent is enrolled on both their own Medicare card and on their original family card:

-• Enrol the newborn on the applicant's (parent's) own Medicare card, see Copy or transfer to an existing group table
+• Enrol the newborn on the applicant's (parent's) own Medicare card, see Table 3 in Copy or transfer a person or child to another Medicare card

 • With consent from the applicant (parent), they can be removed from the original family card by ending the association, go to Step 3